henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 That's what we had before moving to module builders.

-It's simpler to reason about, but it also has some downsides:
+It's simpler to reason about, but also has some downsides:

 - If you define the method next to the `include`, that groups them nicely, but linters may complain about the class layout if you define a method in between two `include`s.
 If you define the method further away, they are not grouped as nicely.
 - We expose the longer, qualified names (`greeter_name`) in the including class rather than shorter, unqualified names (`name` or a positional argument).